 Missed quizzes may not be made up.
-The lowest quiz score will be "dropped" when calculating final grades.

 PROJECT (20%)

 The Project includes THREE parts:

 - 1) Team Contract: Gather in groups (each group should have 4 team members, maximum 5 people).
 Select a data set that satisfies the requirements.
 Split up work evenly and complete the Team Contract.
 The Team Contract is intended to define each team member's responsibility and provide accountability.
 For more information, see Modules → Team Contract or on the Home Page under "Quick Links", select Project → Team Contract. - 2) Individual Report: Each team member chooses ONE variable (no two team members may use the same variable).
 Complete a basic descriptive statistics analysis on your chosen variable using EXCEL and complete an individual report.
 For more information, see Modules → Project Part 2 or select Project → Individual Report under "Quick Links" on the Home Page. - 3) Team Report: Work in teams, complete a multiple regression analysis using EXCEL, and complete a group report.
 For more information, see Modules → Project Part2 or Project → Team Report under "Quick Links" on the Home Page.